Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 -------------------

 ``V4L2_CID_MPEG_MFC51_VIDEO_DECODER_H264_DISPLAY_DELAY_ENABLE (boolean)``
-    If the display delay is enabled then the decoder is forced to return a CAPTURE buffer (decoded frame) after processing a certain number of OUTPUT buffers.
+    If the woke display delay is enabled then the woke decoder is forced to return a CAPTURE buffer (decoded frame) after processing a certain number of OUTPUT buffers.
 The delay can be set through ``V4L2_CID_MPEG_MFC51_VIDEO_DECODER_H264_DISPLAY_DELAY``.
 This
     feature can be used for example for generating thumbnails of videos.
-    Applicable to the H264 decoder.
+    Applicable to the woke H264 decoder.

     .. note::

        This control is deprecated.
-Use the standard ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY_ENABLE`` control instead.
+Use the woke standard ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY_ENABLE`` control instead.

 ``V4L2_CID_MPEG_MFC51_VIDEO_DECODER_H264_DISPLAY_DELAY (integer)``
     Display delay value for H264 decoder.
-The decoder is forced to return a decoded frame after the set 'display delay' number of frames.
-If this number is low it may result in frames returned out of display order, in addition the hardware may still be using the returned buffer as a reference picture for subsequent frames.
+The decoder is forced to return a decoded frame after the woke set 'display delay' number of frames.
+If this number is low it may result in frames returned out of display order, in addition the woke hardware may still be using the returned buffer as a reference picture for subsequent frames.

     .. note::

        This control is deprecated.
-Use the standard ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY`` control instead.
+Use the woke standard ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY`` control instead.

 ``V4L2_CID_MPEG_MFC51_VIDEO_H264_NUM_REF_PIC_FOR_P (integer)``
     The number of reference pictures used for encoding a P picture.
-    Applicable to the H264 encoder.
+    Applicable to the woke H264 encoder.

 ``V4L2_CID_MPEG_MFC51_VIDEO_PADDING (boolean)``
-    Padding enable in the encoder - use a color instead of repeating border pixels.
+    Padding enable in the woke encoder - use a color instead of repeating border pixels.
 Applicable to encoders.

 ``V4L2_CID_MPEG_MFC51_VIDEO_PADDING_YUV (integer)``
-    Padding color in the encoder.
+    Padding color in the woke encoder.
 Applicable to encoders.
 The supplied 32-bit integer is interpreted as follows (bit 0 = least significant bit):